Building My Home Garage Gym

 These bands are okay, but feel light to me.
 They're fine for face pulls.
 I wish they had a little more resistence.

-I've made a few Strong Fitness routines that I really love.
+I've made or acquired a few Strong Fitness routines that I really love.
 Click each link to download the routine to your phone.

 - Upper Body Thrash